-Nursery care is available during the Sunday morning service for children up to age 2.
+Nursery care is available year-round during the Sunday morning service for children up to age 2.
 They are watched by a group of volunteers so parents can be fully present in worship, knowing their children are well-looked after.
 Please remember to sign your children in and out of the nursery.

 Power Hour is a fun filled way for kids to learn more about Jesus, and to grow in their faith, following the Kid Connection curriculum.
 All children from age 3 to grade 4 are invited to join Power Hour after being dismissed from the service, for a time of praise and worship, a Bible story and time in a small group setting to learn how to apply God’s teachings to their lives.